Kernel Exploits

 Note: This table is not 100% complete, and does not go past 2017.
 As of today, there are more known vulnerabilities for the newer operating system versions and even Server 2019.

-This site is handy for searching out detailed information about Microsoft security vulnerabilities.
+This sitearrow-up-right is handy for searching out detailed information about Microsoft security vulnerabilities.
 This database has 4,733 security vulnerabilities entered at the time of writing, showing the massive attack surface that a Windows environment presents.

 As we can see from this table, there are many exploits that work for Windows XP up through Server 2012R2.
 As we get to Windows 10 and Server 2016, there are fewer known exploits.
 This is partly due to changes to the operating system over time, including security improvements and deprecation of older versions of protocols such as SMB.
 One important thing to note from this table is that when new vulnerabilities are discovered or exploits released (such as MS17-010), these usually trickle down and affect prior operating system versions.
 This is why it is vital to stay on top of patching or upgrading, retiring, or segregating off Windows systems that have reached end of life.
 We will explore this in more depth later on in this module.